 Media_alignment: Specifies the default intended scaling of the overlay source depending on the dimensions of the specified rectangular region and the intended placement of the scaled overlay source relative to the specified rectangular region.

 Layering_order: Indicates the default layering order among the overlays that are relative to the viewport, and separately among each set of overlays that have the same depth.
-Viewport-relative overlays are overlaid on top of the viewport in descending order of layering_order, i.e., an overlay with a smaller layering_order value is in front of an overlay with a greater layering_order value.
-The layering order for overlays from the originator of the 360-degree video should be decided by the ITT4RT-Tx client.
-For overlays from other sources, the ITT4RT-Rx client may assign a greater layering_order value.
+Viewport-relative overlays are overlaid on top of the viewport in descending order of layering_order, i.e., an overlay with a smaller layering_order value shall be in front of an overlay with a greater layering_order value.
+The layering order for overlays of the 360-degree video should be decided by the ITT4RT-Tx client.

 Opacity: Indicates an integer value that specifies the default opacity that is to be applied for the overlay and assigned by the ITT4RT-Tx client.
-Value 0 is fully transparent and value 100 is fully opaque, and linear weighting between the two extremes.
+Value 0 is fully transparent, and value 100 is fully opaque with a linear weighting between the two extremes.
 Values greater than 100 are reserved.

-Overlay_priority: Indicates which overlay should be prioritized in the case the ITT4RT client does not have enough decoding capacity to decode all overlays.
+Overlay_priority: Indicates which overlay should be prioritized in the case the ITT4RT-Rx client does not have enough decoding capacity to decode all overlays.
 A lower overlay_priority indicates higher priority.
 The value of overlay_priority, when present, shall be equal to 0 for overlays that are essential for displaying.
+More than one overlay may have the same overlay_priority and an ITT4RT-Rx client that does not support all overlays with the same priority may choose any subset of these.